default session name

 If we can't get this to work, an alternative would be a "Save Session As thing.ton" option in the File menu which shows the session name derived from the current audio file name.
 That would actually be even quicker, it's just less appealing because it becomes completely redundant as soon as you've saved the session once.

-#8 Updated by Chris Cannam over 5 years ago
+#8 Updated by Chris Cannam about 6 years ago

 OK, as of eef5c50e7e34 the Save Session As and Save Session to Audio Path options are enabled/disabled based on the existence of the main model.
 Also, the new function will ask for confirmation if saving to a session file that already exists, unless this session has already been saved to that file.